Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models

 In our previous \bcm example, the opinions of the agents represent the latent state $\state$, the network interactions are the observable variables $\obs$, the update \Cref{eq:update} describes the system $\mathbf{f}$, and the confidence bound \cb determines the observation operator $\mathbf{h}$.
 Our main goal is to infer the latent trajectory $\state = (\state(0), \ldots, \state(t))$ from the observed data $\obs = (\obs(0), \ldots, \obs(t))$.
 We can frame this task as computing the posterior distribution $p(\state \mid \obs)$ according to Bayes rule

 where $p(\obs \mid \state)$ is the \emph{likelihood} of the observed data given the model and $p(\state)$ is the \emph{prior} over the ABM trajectories.
 If the ABM is deterministic, the prior reduces to the distribution over initial states $\state(0)$.
-The posterior provides a unifying theoretical foundation from which different inference strategies have been developed~\cite{kolic2022estimating,monti2020learning,lenti2024variational}.
+The posterior provides a unifying theoretical foundation from which different inference strategies have been developed~\citep{kolic2022estimating,monti2020learning,lenti2024variational}.
 This work focuses on two main approaches: \dalong (\da) and \lbilong (\lbi).

 \da focuses on approximating the full posterior distribution by making assumptions about the likelihood and the model structure.
-This approach relaxes the necessity of crafting a model-specific likelihood.
+This approach relaxes the need to craft a model-specific likelihood.
 However, the quality of \da depends on how well the approximated likelihood and structure match the true data-generating process. \Cref{sec:da} discusses the specifics of \da.

 In contrast, \lbi seeks the \emph{most likely latent state trajectory} \xest by maximizing the log-likelihood

 The main challenge here is deriving a model-specific likelihood~\citep{lenti2024likelihoodbased}.
 When successful, the maximum likelihood trajectory will represent a realistic explanation of the data stemming from the latent states.
 Note that the maximum likelihood estimate can be understood in terms of Bayesian statistics as the maximum a posteriori (MAP) estimate, i.e., the mode of the posterior distribution, when the priors are non-informative. \Cref{sec:lbi} discusses the details of \lbi.